Ready to accelerate your behavior and neuroscience research?

 RFID implants work with antenna baseplates to identify subjects entering each conditioning corner for RFID mouse activity monitoring.
 Only CI-SHELL has the ability to get generalized position information in the social area of the cage. - Access Control:

-Limit access to certain programmed conditioning corners. - Electrical Stimulus & Air Puff Stimulus:
+Limit access to programmed conditioning corners independently for each individual subject. - Electrical Stimulus & Air Puff Stimulus:

 Choose between two types of stimuli.
 Program them directly into the CI-Link software; only available in CI-SHELL. - LED: